Podcasts like Terrible, Thanks For Asking

 15. Peaceful Exit

-Website Apple Spotify
+Apple Spotify YouTube Episodes

 We live in a culture that avoids death and Peaceful Exit is an invitation to be in candid conversation about it.
 Writer and host Sarah Cavanaugh believes talking about death will work to dispel our natural fear and build courage in the face of death.
 She's talking to authors who have written extensively on the topic to help us normalize death as part of the human experience, no matter who you are, no matter your politics, spiritual faith or socioeconomic status.
 Peaceful Exit explores how to radically accept our eventual demise, how to talk about it and even plan for it...MORE Host Sarah Cavanaugh